H\"older Regularity of Dirichlet Problem For The Complex Monge-Amp\`ere Equation: Proof of Theorem

 for $\gamma\in (0,\gamma_n)$.
 By Lemma \ref{elementarylemma}, An application of the elementary Lemma \ref{elementarylemma} then implies that $u \in C^{\alpha'}(\overline{\Omega})$ with exponent $\alpha' = \min\{ \beta, (1+\beta)\gamma \}$.

-\subsection{The Manifold Case}
+\subsection{The manifold case}

 Now assume $(X,\omega)$ is a complete Hermitian manifold.
-Let $\Omega$ be a smooth strictly pseudo-convex open subset of $X$.
+Let $\Omega$ be a bounded smooth strictly pseudo-convex open subset of $X$, that is, there exists a smooth plurisubharmonic defining function of $\Omega$ in a neighborhood of $\overline{\Omega}$.
 We intend to use a similar strategy, but the standard convolution is not available.
-Instead, we use the regularized function $\tilde{u}_\epsilon$ defined in \eqref{reg-manifold}.
-To obtain a plurisubharmonic approximation, we apply the Kiselman transform.
-The following lemma is adapted from \cite[Lemma 1.12]{BD} and \cite[Lemma 3.1]{DT}.
+Instead, we use the regularized function $\tilde{u}_\epsilon$ defined in \eqref{reg-manifold}, which is well-defined on $\Omega_{\epsilon}=\{x\in\Omega|\text{dist}(x,\pom)>\epsilon\}$.
+Here $\text{dist}(\cdot,\cdot)$ is the distance with respect to $\omega$.
+However, the functions $\tilde{u}_{\epsilon}$ are generally not plurisubharmonic in general.
+Following the approach in \cite{BD, DDG+}, we will therefore use the Kiselman transform to construct a plurisubharmonic regularization for the proof of Theorem \ref{LCMA-dir}.
+The following lemma is adapted from \cite[Lemma 1.12]{BD}, \cite[Lemma 4.1]{KN2} and \cite[Lemma 3.1]{DT}.